In this guide I show how to remove and replace LCD screen in an Acer Aspire 5520 laptop.

 STEP 6.

-The inverter board mounted below the LCD screen.
+The inverter board mounted on the bottom of the display assembly.

 STEP 7.